CEOmurky/package-version-manager/README.md

 # package-version-manager PVM

-update package.json in version one step
+update package.json in version for one step

 ## use case

-When i made angular library and build this package with angular@cli has not update automatically package.json in version so i created `PVM`
+for auto update version

 ## example